In this guide:

 San Franciscans take restaurant reservations very seriously, so plan accordingly.
 I recommend trying to book weekend reservations at least 2-3 weeks in advance if possible.
 You’ll likely need a month or more for prime time reservations at fine dining and/or critically acclaimed places.

-Part 2 of the travel guide is coming soon!
+See more in Part 2 of the travel guide!